You need to setup an AWS SNS HTTPS endpoint for this integration!

 - Click on the Update policy button to save the policy.

-Now, RDS is allowed to send messages to your topic.
-Continue to create an RDS Event Subscription.
+Now, AWS is allowed to send messages to your topic.

 - Visit https://console.aws.amazon.com/rds/home?region=us-east-1